Fmrhj/genetic-algorithm/README.md

     - `size`: maximum size of the population or `l` fittest individuals to survive for the next epoch.

 - Evolution:
-    - `epochs`: number of times that we repet each evolution step.
+    - `epochs`: number of times we repet each evolution step.

 ### Example